parkergordonio/people-app/people-app/README.md

 # people-app

-This is an application to view people data!
+This is a Scala/Play/Akka API application to view people data!

-## Run from Source
+## Running
+When running the backend API service, you must have the environment variable "SALESLOFT_API_KEY" set in your current session.

+### From Source
 Run the people-app from source with the prepackaged [sbt](http://www.scala-sbt.org/) (Simple build tool).

 ```bash